Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 2. What the Two-Person Crew Decision Actually Requires

-The decision function combines these inputs dynamically.
-A 60-pound box-spring requires one-person crew for ground-floor delivery with driveway parking, two-person crew for fourth-floor walkup with narrow stairs.
-A 150-pound treadmill might require two-person crew universally, regardless of access.
-Rule-based systems handling this complexity through “if-then” trees become unmaintainable quickly and produce systematic misallocation at the edges where multiple factors interact.
+The decision function combines the five inputs dynamically.
+A 60-pound box-spring may require one-person crew for a ground-floor delivery with driveway parking, but two-person crew for a fourth-floor walk-up with narrow stairs.
+A 150-pound treadmill may require two-person crew regardless of access.
+A refrigerator going to a residential kitchen may need two people, while the same product going to a commercial loading dock may not.

 Helper decisioning is a constraint-governed optimization problem with too many interacting variables for rule-based systems to handle reliably at scale.

 Agentic AI architecture models the problem differently.
-Rather than encoding human-defined rules, the system learns from operational data — which products, in which contexts, with which customer histories, with which drivers, actually required two-person crew at execution.
-ML inputs include the five dimensions above plus operational outcome data (did the crew successfully complete delivery?
-Did they request help mid-stop?
-Did the customer report problems?).
-Models retrain on accumulated data, adapting to changing product mix, new building types, and evolving driver capability.
+Rather than relying only on human-defined rules, the system learns from operational data: which products, in which delivery contexts, with which customer histories, with which drivers, actually required two-person crew at execution.

 Also Read: $850B US Returns: AI Routing for Reverse Logistics 2026